TheOpenSpaceProgram/new-ospgl/README.md

 ## Linux
 ```
 cmake .
+cmake .
 cmake --build .
 ```
+Running CMake twice is needed only the first time you build, otherwise `assimp` will build all importers and make the build time really long
+You may want to speed up the build using `cmake --build . -- -j [Number of CPUs]`

 **Note**: If you run cmake in a subdirectory (for example, `build`), then you may want to copy the `compile_commands.json` file to the root directory for code completion in VIM and other tools.
-If your executable is not in the root directory, move it there as the game requires the `res` folder and the `settings.toml` file
+If your executable is not in the root directory, move it there as the game requires the `res` folder and the `udata` folder.
+You can always change these running `./osp` with command line arguments (check `OSP.cpp`) if you want to keep the executables on a different folder.

 ## Windows